alysivji/notes/software-engineering/head_first_design_patterns.md

 - behavior comes through the composition of decorators with the base components as well as other decorators
 - with composition, we can mix and match decorators any way we like... at runtime
 - decorators are typically created by using other patterns like `Factory` and `Builder`
+- can think of `Decorator Pattern` as recursion
+  - decorator classes are recursive case
+  - base class is base case

 #### Drawbacks